What is streamflow? How do streams get their water? To learn about streamflow and its role in the water cycle, continue reading.

 Streamflow and the Water Cycle

 If you read our discussion on the role the oceans play in the water cycle, you know that evaporation from the oceans is the primary way that water returns to the atmosphere from the Earth's surface.
 Water returns to the Earth from precipitation falling on the land, where gravity either takes it into the ground as infiltration or it begins running downhill as surface runoff.
 But how does much of the water get back into the oceans to keep the water cycle going?
 A lot of runoff ends up in creeks, streams, and rivers, flowing downhill towards the oceans.
-Unless the river flows into a closed lake, a rare occurrence, or is diverted for humans' uses, a common occurrence, they empty into the oceans, thus fulfilling their water-cycle duties.
+Unless the river flows into a closed lake, a rare occurrence, or is diverted for humans' uses, a common occurrence, they empty into the oceans.

 Importance of rivers